real estate dispute arbitration in Killbuck, Ohio 44637

 Arbitration Showdown: The Killbuck Farmhouse Dispute

 In the quiet village of Killbuck, Ohio (zip code 44637), a real estate dispute quietly boiled over into arbitration in late 2023.
 The case involved longtime neighbors turned adversaries: the Johnson family and Caleb Morris.
-The Johnsons purchased a historic farmhouse on Main Street in May 2022 for $245,000, envisioning a peaceful retirement spot surrounded by Amish country charm.
-Caleb Morris, a local contractor, owned the adjacent 5-acre lot.
+The Johnsons purchased a historic farmhouse on Main Street in May 2022 for $245,000, envisioning a peaceful retirement spot surrounded by Amish country charm. the claimant, a local contractor, owned the adjacent 5-acre lot.
 In early 2023, the Johnsons discovered that Morris had begun clearing a strip of land that crossed what they claimed was their property line by nearly 15 feet, threatening the old oak trees and a centuries-old stone fence.
-Tensions escalated over spring and summer, with both parties exchanging letters disputing boundary lines and property rights.
-The Johnsons hired a surveyor, who confirmed a fence encroachment onto their lot, estimating $18,000 in landscaping and restoration costs to repair the damage and re-establish the boundary.
+Tensions escalated over spring and summer, with both parties exchanging letters disputing boundary lines and property rights. the claimant hired a surveyor, who confirmed a fence encroachment onto their lot, estimating $18,000 in landscaping and restoration costs to repair the damage and re-establish the boundary.
 Morris contested the survey, claiming a different survey had been filed with the county in 1998, approving his boundary.
 The disagreement stalled, and after several fruitless negotiation attempts, both sides agreed to binding arbitration in September 2023, hoping to avoid a costly court battle.
-Arbitrator Lisa Kowalski, a seasoned real estate expert from Akron, was appointed to mediate.
+Arbitrator the claimant, a seasoned real estate expert from Akron, was appointed to mediate.
 Over three sessions held in October, the parties represented themselves with legal counsel support.
 Key pieces of evidence included the Johnsons’ recent survey, Morris’s 1998 county document, and testimonies from a local historian familiar with the property lines dating back to the 1800s.
 Kowalski’s decision hinged on reconciling decades-old records against current survey standards.
 She ruled that the Johnsons’ survey was accurate but acknowledged that Morris had conducted some work in good faith, relying on prior county records.
 The arbitrator ordered Morris to pay $12,500 in damages to the Johnsons for landscaping restoration but allowed him to keep the disputed 15-foot strip under a recorded easement for access and maintenance.
 Additionally, both parties were instructed to update the property deeds to reflect the agreed boundaries and access rights within 60 days post-ruling.
 The decision emphasized cooperation and future neighborly respect, hoping to mend what had become a bitter feud.
 By December 2023, the Johnsons had restored their land, planting new trees and repairing the stone fence, while Morris accepted the compromise and focused on expanding his workshop farther from the boundary line.
 The Killbuck farmhouse dispute stands as a testament to how local real estate conflicts, though personal and emotional, often benefit from arbitration’s efficient and balanced resolution—saving time, money, and perhaps most importantly, community ties.

 Tracy